Follow us on

 Step 4: Game Day Readiness

-• Important: Check the schedule to know your team's weekly game time (Sundays between 5-9pm)
+• Check the schedule to know your team's weekly game time (Sundays between 8-10pm)

-• Arrive at least 30 minutes early to stretch and prepare
+• Arrive at least 30 minutes early to stretch, prepare and receive your team pinnie/jersey

 Step 5: Post-Game